rebeccaebarnes/DSND-Project-2/README.md

 This project was completed as part of the course requirements of Udacity's [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) certification.

 ## Overview
 The project used transfer learning to train pre-trained ImageNet neural networks to identify 102 flower types from [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
-An exploration was conducted into a notebook and then converted to executable scripts with the use or argparse to provide execution options.
+An exploration was conducted in a notebook and then converted to executable scripts with the use or argparse to provide execution options.

 The final products provide the user with the ability to:
 1. Specify the architecture of a classifier (with relu activation and dropout = 0.5 for hidden layers)